DavidMwihuri39/cursor-based-pagination/README.md

 ```
 ### 6. Generating Schema through GraphQL Nexus

-Time to build the schema - code-first.
-Start with the required imports - nexus: to create your GraphQL types & schema; nexus-prisma: provides the bindings between nexus & prisma.
+Building the code should be the first thing undertaken when building the schema.
+Begin with the mandatory imports these being nexus and nexus prisma.
+Nexus helps you create types of GraphQL and schema.
+Nexus prisma on the other hand acts as an intermediary between nexus and the prisma environment.

 ```js
 // 1. imports - index.js